jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Privacy & cookies

 This site currently has **no cookies** that need setting, I have no analytics installed, and nor am I interested in invading your privacy.
-This may change in the future but current browsers are making this quite hard to implement and I enjoy using that the type of browsers that are good at at this.
-The web hosting that I use may collect some server logs of course; beyond that, I'm not aware of any kind of tracking or privacy invading tools on this website.
+This may change in the future if I add some new functionality to this site.
+However, current browsers are making tracking quite hard to implement and I actually enjoy using the type of browsers that are good at at this.
+So, if you enjoy the content, give me a shout out on e.g. Twitter or something.
+The web hosting that I use may collect some server logs of course.
+Beyond that, I'm not aware of any kind of tracking or privacy invading tools on this website.

 If you are looking for a privacy policy, you just read it.